MicrosoftDocs/azure-docs/articles/sql-database/sql-database-get-started-sql-data-sync.md

 ### Is my data convergent after a sync?

 Not necessarily.
 In a sync group with a hub and three spokes (A, B, and C), the synchronizations are Hub to A, Hub to B, and Hub to C. If a change is made to database A *after* the Hub to A sync, that change is not written to either database B or database C until the next sync task.

 ### How do I get schema changes into a sync group?

-You must manually perform schema changes.
+You have to perform schema changes manually.

 ## FAQ about the Client Agent

 ### Why do I need a Client Agent?

 The SQL Data Sync (Preview) service communicates with SQL Server databases via the client agent.
 This security feature prevents direct communication with databases behind a firewall.
-When the SQL Data Sync (Preview) service communicates with the agent it does so using encrypted connections and a unique token or “agent key”.
+When the SQL Data Sync (Preview) service communicates with the agent, it does so using encrypted connections and a unique token or *agent key*.
 The SQL Server databases authenticate the agent using the connection string and agent key.
 This design provides a high level of security for your data.
-For more information in SQL Data Sync (Preview) security measures see the article [Data Security in SQL Data Sync](#zfb2713fa27634aeba5364fcffa8a1b48).

 ### How many instances of the local agent UI can be run?

 Only one instance of the UI can be run.

-### How do I upgrade to the latest version?

-SQL Data Sync (Preview) Preview is not backward compatible with CTP2.
-See the article [How to Upgrade a Client Agent](#z7b0a7b7e4dae441b9a60fce9b23e2bb6) for complete instructions on how to upgrade.

 ### How can I change my service account?

-Once you install an client agent the only way to change the service account is to uninstall it and install a new client agent with the new service account.
+After you install a client agent, the only way to change the service account is to uninstall it and install a new client agent with the new service account.

 ### How do I change my agent key?

 An agent key can only be used once by an agent.
 It cannot be reused when you remove then reinstall a new agent, nor can it be used by multiple agents.
-If you need to create a new key for an existing agent you must be sure that the same key is recorded with the client agent and with the SQL Data Sync (Preview) service.
+If you need to create a new key for an existing agent, you must be sure that the same key is recorded with the client agent and with the SQL Data Sync (Preview) service.

 ### How do I retire a client agent?

-To immediately invalidate or retire an agent regenerate it's key in the portal but do not submit it in the Agent UI.Regenerating a key invalidates the previous key irrespective if the corresponding agent is online or offline.
+To immediately invalidate or retire an agent, regenerate its key in the portal but do not submit it in the Agent UI.
+Regenerating a key invalidates the previous key irrespective if the corresponding agent is online or offline.

 ### How do I move a client agent to another computer?

-If you would like to run the local agent from a different computer than it is currently on, please follow steps below:
+If you want to run the local agent from a different computer than it is currently on, do the following things:

 1. Install the agent on desired computer.

-2. Log onto the SQL Data Sync (Preview) portal and regenerate agent key for the new agent.
+2. Log in to the SQL Data Sync (Preview) portal and regenerate an agent key for the new agent.

-3. Use the new agent’s UI to submit the new agent key.
+3. Use the new agent's UI to submit the new agent key.

 4. Wait while the client agent downloads the list of on-premise databases that were registered earlier.

 5. Provide database credentials for all databases that display as unreachable.
-Of course, these database must be reachable from the new computer on which agent is installed.
+These databases must be reachable from the new computer on which the agent is installed.

 ## Next steps
 Congratulations.
 You have created a sync group that includes both a SQL Database instance and a SQL Server database.